 - Bullying, cyberbullying, harassment, threat(s) or intimidation;

 - Violence of any form;

-- Verbal, physical or sexual abuse;
+- Verbal, physical or sexual harassment or abuse;

 - Discrimination in any form;

-- Theft:
+- Theft;

-- Unsafe or dangerous activities
+- Unsafe or dangerous activities;

-- Vandalism:
+- Vandalism;

 - Possession or use of intoxicating or banned substances;

-- Possession or use of weapons (or replica weapons) and explosives
+- Possession or use of weapons (or replica weapons) and explosives.

-Youth involved in these types of activities may face criminal and school consequences, including losing the privilege to attend extra-curricular events such as the grad ceremony and banquet.
+Youth involved in these types of activities may face criminal and school consequences, including losing the privilege to attend extra-curricular events, including graduation related activities such as commencement.
 Students may also face suspension from school and/or criminal charges.
-Given that positive citizenship is often considered in selection for school and district scholarships, poor decisions can also impact those award possibilities.
+Given that positive citizenship is often considered in selection for school and district scholarships and post-secondary admissions, poor decisions can also impact those opportunities.
 Parents are also financially responsible for damage caused by their children - please see the attached School Act excerpt.
 We ask that you understand the school's and district's position in taking the necessary disciplinary steps in circumstances where inappropriate behaviour occurs.